Blog vs Social Media Part 2

 You can interact with your subscribers any way you want by using simple emails or email sequences and segmentation You can even configure and automate specific engagement processes.

-self-hosted, fully owned blog site, platform allows you to customize your content distribution and all communications to perform in the best way possible in your case.
+A self-hosted, fully owned blog site, platform allows you to customize your content distribution and all communications to perform in the best way possible in your case.
 You have full control of how you reach and get in contact with your audience.

 Having admin access to all the features and processes and basically how everything runs gives you full access to data that you collect about your audience.
 It's like a customer database base that you might want to use for different purposes, of course, in a good way.